hboetes/muzshic/README.md

 ## Install
 Install?
 Are you crazy?
-Just checkout this directory somewhere, and symlink them to somewhere in your PATH.
+Just checkout this directory somewhere, and symlink the scripts to somewhere in your PATH.
 I bet you will only really use mkplaylist and randomsong.

 ## Getting started
 Run in this order: